 Be yourself; don't pretend to emulate someone else.
 Talk about you; that's the person that is hopefully going to be trading for this firm.
 The following points should help you get you across.

 Don't List Key Personality Traits, Prove Them

 Trading requires several key traits.
-They don't have to come easy to you--they don't come easy to most people--but you must have them.
-These include self-discipline, patience, precision, a thick skin (because the market will test you and your strategy like crazy), hard working and an ability to focus and stay focused.
-You also need to be able to let go of what has happened, and stay in the now moment; your last trade no longer matters, the next one does (see: Use the S.C.O.R.E.
-Method to Improve Your trading).
+They don't have to come easily to you--they don't come easily to most people--but you must have them.
+These include self-discipline, patience, precision, a thick skin (because the market will test you and your strategy like crazy), hardworking and an ability to focus and stay focused.
+You also need to be able to let go of what has happened, and stay in the now moment; your last trade no longer matters, the next one does.

 If You Have No Consistent Trading Track Record, Leave it Off the Resume